docker/cli/man/dockerd.8.md

 ##### dm.thinp_autoextend_percent

-Sets the value percentage value to increase the thin pool by when `lvm` attempts to autoextend the available space [100 = disabled]
+Sets the value percentage value to increase the thin pool by when `lvm` attempts to autoextend the available space [100 = disabled].

 ###### Example: